Sophie Sager: Life

-She was born to a wealthy family and was educated in a girls' school.
-As an adult, she became poor and supported herself as governess.
-She wished to start a dress-shop, and educated herself to a tailor in Stockholm in 1848.
-In Stockholm, she was offered a room by an elder man by the name of Möller.
-She accepted, but was attacked sexually by him in her bed at his house.
-Sager fought back, and frustrated by her resistance, Möller abused her badly, although she managed to resist an actual rape.
-She managed to escape his house and was given help by a doctor, who documented her injuries and encouraged her to report Möller to the police.
+Born into a wealthy family, Sophie Sager was educated in a girls’ school.
+As an adult, she fell into poverty and supported herself as governess.
+Aspiring to start a dress-shop, she apprenticed herself to a tailor in Stockholm in 1848.
+An elderly man named Möller offered her a room in his Stockholm house.
+Sager accepted, but was sexually assaulted by Möller in her bed.
+She fought back, suffering severe injuries while preventing a rape.
+Escaping Möller’s house, Sager was treated by a doctor, who documented her injuries and encouraged her to report Möller to the police.

-During this age, it was very unusual for a woman to report a rape of her own free will, as it was considered very shameful, and the case was given enormous attention in the press.
-Möller claimed Sager was insane, but the court was convinced by the doctors medical report, and judged Möller as guilty of attempted rape and violence.
-After this, Sager became one of the first feminist activists of the new women's movement in Sweden, touring the country to speak of women's rights.
-She claimed that women became passive with regard to their few rights and were given a low confidence in themselves because of their poor education, and took her own education as an example; she had been given her education in a girls' school, which did not teach much more than French and etiquette.
-At one occasion, she spoke dressed in male clothing.
+At that time, it was very unusual for a woman to report a rape, which would only cast shame upon her.
+In this event, Sager’s case received enormous attention in the press.
+Möller claimed Sager was insane.
+But the court was convinced by the doctor’s report, and found Möller guilty of attempted rape and violence.

+After that incident and trial, Sager became one of the first feminist activists of the new women’s movement in Sweden, touring the country to speak about women’s rights.
+She claimed women had become passive regarding their few rights and suffered low self-esteem due to poor education.
+As an example, she reflected on her own education in a girls’ school, which did not teach much more than French and etiquette.
+On one occasion, she spoke dressed in male clothing.

 In 1852, she published the autobiography: Bilder ur livet.
 Ett fosterbarns avslöjande genealogi (Images of life.
 The revealing tale of a foster child) of her experiences.

 Sager moved to the US in 1854, where she became active within the American women's movement.
 She married the music teacher E. A. Wiener.